shubham-diwakar/gcsfuse/docs/semantics.md

 To alleviate this, Cloud Storage FUSE supports a "type cache" on directory inodes.
 When type cache is enabled, each directory inode will maintain a mapping from the name of its children to whether those children are known to be files or directories or both.
 When a child is looked up, if the parent's cache says that the child is a file but not a directory, only one Cloud Storage object will need to be stated.
 Similarly if the child is a directory but not a file.

 The behavior of type cache is controlled by the following flags/config parameters:
-1. Type-cache capacity: This is configurable at per-directory level by setting `metadata-cache: type-cache-max-size-mb-per-dir` in config-file.
-This is the maximum size of type-cache per-directory in MiBs.
+1. Type-cache size: This is configurable at mount-level level by setting `metadata-cache: type-cache-max-size-mb` in config-file.
+This is the maximum size of type-cache in MiBs across a GCSFuse mount.
 By default, this is set at 32, which roughly equates to about a million entries.
-If you have folders containing more than a million items (folders or files) you may want to increase this, otherwise the caching will not function properly when listing that folder's contents:
+If you have more than a million objects (including files, directories, symlinks) across your bucket/buckets (one bucket in case of static mount and, multiple buckets in case of dynamic-mount), that you are going to access through this mount, then you may want to set this higher, otherwise the caching will not function properly when listing the contents:
     - ListObjects will return information on the items within the folder.
 Each item's data is cached
     - Because there are more objects than cache capacity, the earliest entries will be evicted
     - The linux kernel then asks for a little more information on each file.
     - As the earliest cache entries were evicted, this is a fresh List request
     - This cycle repeats and sends a List request for every page in the folder, as though caching were disabled

+    This size is directly proportional to the maximum amount of the system memory used by type-cache in a GCSFuse mount.
+So, be mindful of it when setting a high value of this config.

 2. Type-cache TTL: It controls the duration for which Cloud Storage FUSE allows the kernel to inode type attributes.
 It can be set in one of the following two ways.
     * ```metadata-cache: ttl-secs``` in the config-file.
 This is set as an integer, which sets the TTL in seconds.
 If this is -1, TTL is taken as infinite i.e. no-TTL based expirations of entries.
 If this is 0, that disables the type-cache.
 If this is <-1, then an error is thrown on mount.